vipulnaik/working-drafts/eaf/in-favor-of-wealth-based-rather-than-income-based-donations-goals.md

 Wealth range | Qualitative description | How I think about donating if I were at this level of wealth now -- | -- | --
 Under $100,000 | Focus is on maintaining and growing wealth | No proactive donation efforts given current state of world; might be open to truly unusual donation opportunities
-$100,000 to $1,000,000 | Growing wealth is still desirable but less of a focus since I don't expect to run out of money unless trying something very risky | Open to donation opportunities; how much I doate is highly sensitive to assessment of details; not proactively looking to spend down my wealth
+$100,000 to $1,000,000 | Growing wealth is still desirable but less of a focus since I don't expect to run out of money unless trying something very risky | Open to donation opportunities; how much I donate is highly sensitive to assessment of details; not proactively looking to spend down my wealth
 $1,000,000 to $10,000,000 | Whether growing wealth is desirable depends on long-term life choices (do I want to quit my job, take big risks, have children) | Proactively looking for donation targets
 $10,000,000+ | It is almost certain that I will be looking to give away the bulk of my wealth in excess of $10 million | Proactively looking for donation targets and may even fund investigations around identification of such targets if the existing guidance doesn't feel good enough